beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

     """
     return tokenize(full_prompt)
 ```
+>[!TIP]
-After this we splitted the combined dataset and the uploaded it on hugging-face, and then mapped our prompt to the dataset for the fine tuning of the model, so as to increase the efficiency.
+> After this we splitted the combined dataset and the uploaded it on hugging-face, and then mapped our prompt to the dataset for the fine tuning of the model, so as to increase the efficiency.
 ```python
 from datasets import load_dataset